-headspace Onkaparinga is a youth-friendly service helping young people aged 12-25 going through a tough time.
+headspace Onkaparinga help young people aged 12-25 going through a tough time.
 All of our services are FREE .

 We also have a youth-friendly, female doctor based at the centre every Thursday.
 Download our brochure.

-To learn more about how we work, see the More Information links below, our download our Program Brochure
+To learn more about how we work, see the More Information links below, or download our Program Brochure

 - Monday: 9:00am - 5:00pm